-1. In ArcMap, click File, click Open, then navigate to StreetMap USA.mxd on the Data and Maps/StreetMap USA DVD.
-If the contents of the StreetMap USA folder were copied to your local hard drive or a drive on your network, you can also find the StreetMap USA.mxd there.
+- 1. In ArcMap, click File, click Open, then navigate to StreetMap USA.mxd on the Data &Maps/StreetMap USA DVD in the USA folder.
+If the contents of the StreetMap USA folder were copied to your local hard drive or a drive on your network, you can also find the StreetMap USA.mxd there. - 2.
+Double-click the StreetMap USA map document.